ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 For the post-quantum transition, an analogous encoding for (ML-)KEM encapsulation keys and ciphertexts to random bytestrings is required.
 This document specifies such an encoding, Kemeleon, for ML-KEM encapsulation keys and ciphertexts.
 Kemeleon was introduced in {{GSV24}} for building an (post-quantum) "obfuscated" KEM whose encapsulation keys and ciphertexts are indistinguishable from random.
-This document specifies a version of the Kemeleon encoding that avoids any failure probability.
+This document specifies a version of the Kemeleon encoding that avoids any failure probability, as well as an alternate version that trades some failure probability for smaller encoding size.

 # Conventions and Definitions {#conventions}